djalbat/the-occam-user-manual/understanding-grammars.md

 Thus the kind of ambiguity brought about by unassigned tokens and error nodes is unavoidable in lexers and parsers that have to work in practice.

 The other use for ambiguity has already been touched upon, namely the `nonsense` rules.
-Because these rules are referenced in definitions that come after the ones that reference the `statement` and `metstatement` rules, the latter will always be evaluated first.
+Because these rules are referenced in definitions that come after the ones that reference the `statement` and `metstatement` rules, the latter should always be evaluated first.
 The need for nonsense nodes is not as pressing as error nodes and they do not contribute to robustness overall.
 Their utility lies in permitting high level nodes such as theorem nodes to remain intact whilst a user finishes typing a statement in the IDE, say.
 Furtherfmore, nonsense nodes allow documents to be parsed with only the default custom grammar which makes indexing in the IDE much faster.